bash-bits/.github/.github/GOVERNANCE.md

 - `@support-squad` are responsible for providing technical support for a project
 - `@comms-team` are responsible for a project's marketing efforts - such as maintaining websites, blogs, and designing email campaigns

 As projects evolve and these teams form within them, you'll be able to join them by posting an application in the appropriate team forum on Discord.
-Getting involved with a team is a great way to start contributing to a RedEyed project!
+Getting involved with a team is a great way to start contributing to a Bash-Bits project!

 [`^ Top`](#-toc)